-This generalization allows the user to create there own subdirectories and to organize on their files accordingly.
+This generalization allows the user to create their own subdirectories and to organize their files accordingly.

 A tree structure is the most common directory structure.
-The tree has a root directory, and every file in the system have a unique path.
+The tree has a root directory, and every file in the system has a unique path.

-- Very generalize, since full path name can be given.
+- Very general, since full pathname can be given.

 - Very scalable, the probability of name collision is less.

-- Searching becomes very easy, we can use both absolute path as well as relative.
+- Searching becomes very easy, we can use both absolute paths as well as relative.